ome/omero-documentation/omero/sysadmins/unix/server-ubuntu-ice36.rst

     :start-after: #start-step02
     :end-before: #end-step02

-Create a database user and initialize a new database for OMERO:
+Create a database user and initialize a new database for OMERO.
+For the commands below to work, add if required the user you are currently logged to the newly created database:

 .. literalinclude:: walkthrough/walkthrough_ubuntu1604.sh
     :start-after: #start-step03